 The Preliminary Credential is valid for five years from the date of issuance and is not renewable.
 During the first five years of teaching, teachers earn the clear credential through their district-sponsored Induction Program.

 The MSCP is a 40-unit program separated into three successive phases.
 Students must complete each phase before advancing to the next one.

 Matriculated students may be admitted to the program based on their current undergraduate or graduate status.
-Pre-program advisement and brochure materials are available in the Teacher Preparation Advising Center (EED-67).
+Pre-program advisement is available in the Teacher Preparation Advising Center (EED-67).
 Prospective candidates may obtain a program application from the website at www.ced.csulb.edu/mscp.
 Prospective candidates are encouraged to attend a program information meeting (see schedule at www.ced.csulb.edu/mscp).
-Candidates are required to comply with all program policies and procedures detailed in the MSCP Handbook, which is available online at www.ced.csulb.edu/mscp.
+Candidates are required to comply with all program policies and procedures detailed on the website at www.ced.csulb.edu/mscp.

 Candidates in the Multiple Subject (post-baccalaureate), Intern, or ITEP tracks who wish to add a Bilingual Authorization to their credential must meet with the appropriate language advisor to discuss requirements for the language authorizations in Spanish, Korean, Mandarin, or Vietnamese.

 Candidates for the post-credential Bilingual Authorization must possess a valid SB 2042 teaching credential OR a valid Ryan teaching credential with CLAD authorization OR the equivalent.
 They should consult the Bilingual Authorization advisor to plan their course of study.